ustrahlendorf/web-form-datacollection/frontend/DEPLOYMENT.md

 1. Check the browser console for errors
 2. Verify the API endpoint is accessible
 3. Ensure Cognito configuration matches your User Pool settings

+### Issue: Analyze shows "Failed to load statistics" (or empty when you expect data)

+**Common causes / checks**:
+1. Ensure you are logged in (Analyze requires authentication).
+2. Ensure the API `/history` endpoint is reachable and returns items:
+   - Open DevTools → Network → look for `GET .../history`
+3. Ensure you have at least **two** submissions to compute deltas (earliest vs latest).
+4. If `/history` is failing, check CloudWatch logs for the history handler Lambda.

 ### Issue: "Invalid client id" error during login